-Located directly above O & B Canteen, Luma is Oliver & Bonacini's upscale offering at the TIFF Bell Lightbox.
-Under the guidance of Executive Chef Jason Bangerter (formerly at Auberge du Pommier), the restaurant will seat around 130 and an additional 100 at the soon-to-be-finished lounge area, both of which feature floor-to-ceiling windows that face King Street just west of John.
-There will also be an event space called Malaparte (a clever reference to Godard's Contempt, which includes a number of scenes set at Casa Malaparte), but it won't open until sometime next year.
+Luma is Oliver & Bonacini's upscale offering at the TIFF Bell Lightbox.
+Under the guidance of Executive Chef Jason Bangerter (formerly at Auberge du Pommier), the restaurant seats around 130 and an additional 100 at in a lounge area, both of which feature floor-to-ceiling windows that face King Street just west of John.

-With the sophisticated and understated decor -- lots of mirrors, wood and leather -- Luma will be a natural destination for celebrity and corporate types during the festival and beyond.
+With the sophisticated and understated decor -- lots of mirrors, wood and leather -- Luma is a natural destination for celebrity and corporate types during TIFF and beyond.
 During my stay, I spotted TIFF Director and CEO Piers Handling and his co-director Cameron Bailey taking in the new space, which one can imagine will be very busy in about a week.

 Recalling the superb Caesar salad at Biff's, my companion orders Luma's version and is not disappointed, calling the dressing the best that she's had.
 The presentation is elegant -- sadly, I don't have a photo -- featuring a head of romaine lettuce sliced horizontally (at around the halfway point) along with a quail's egg, thin shavings of Parmigiano Reggiano, lardon, and a few croutons.
 The one bite I'm offered turns into three, as I'm more than a little impressed by the creamy, garlicky goodness that is the dressing.